Are your legs lacking?

 Leg raises are a simple but effective hip abduction exercise.
 Lie on the floor on your left side with straight legs stacked one on top of the other.
 You can use a bent arm as a “pillow” for your head.
 Using only your right hip and glute, raise your right leg as high as it can go.
 Lower the leg back down.
 Complete all reps lying on your left side before rolling over and doing the other leg.

-This exercise with a funny name is a favorite among trainers and physical therapists.
+Many trainers and physical therapists think this exercise with a funny name is one of the best lower body exercises.
 It not only strengthens the glutes but also tests core stability and hip mobility.
 Remember, you don’t want the entire body to rotate as you lift the leg.
 If the weight of your body doesn’t feel evenly distributed across both hands, you’re probably starting to twist!